pzwierzchowski/webinar-cypress-AI/README.md

 Follow up to webinar this project is the entry point how to start creating automated tests in Cypress and JS.
 During that you can find here how to prepare a project architecture and create some tests.
 Also you will find here basic usage of REST API tests in Cypress.

+Important: Treat this project as a boilerplate for your future projects!
+You can use this, modify and do best E2E tests with Cypress.

 Enjoy!

 ## Install Instructions: